architolk/architolk.github.io/_pages/ac5/circuit.md

 Vin is connected to the input stage of the amplifier, so a 1068k resistor to ground (Hi input) or a 68k resistor to ground (Lo input) is connected to the control grid.
 The input stage also contains the 68k [grid stopper resistor](http://www.valvewizard.co.uk/gridstopper.html).
 The suppressor grid is directly connected to the cathode.

 The cathode is biased to ground via a 2k2 resistor.
+Condensator C2 decouples the preamp stage from the gain stage of the amplifier, filtering out the high DC voltage.

 The gain of the preamp stage is around 180.
 More information and a SPICE model for the preamp can be found on the [Preamp model page](/ac5/preamp-model).